secretchaingirl/enigma-millionaires-problem/README.md

 >For more information on the client front-end, see the [discovery-template-dapp](https://github.com/enigmampc/discovery-template-dapp) repo on GitHub.

+*NOTE*: The DApp uses the Http Web3 provider to connect to the local Ethereum blockchain (Ganache network) configured in `truffle.js`.
+An alternative implementation would be to set the Web3 provider to use MetaMask and change the address field from a dropdown to a text field.

 ## More Info

  - All things Enigma: [Enigma Technical Resource Index](https://blog.enigma.co/enigma-technical-resource-index-bd9110714ea6).